Vigor S.A.

 Fábrica de Produtos Alimentícios Vigor S.A., simply known as Vigor, is a Brazilian dairy and food company headquartered in São Paulo.
 It is the sixth largest dairy company in Brazil.
 The company is a subsidiary of Mexican dairy firm Grupo Lala.

 Still specializing in UHT milk and milk derivatives (varieties of yogurt, cheese, butter, ice cream, etc.), the company also has an interest in fruit juices, pasta, sauce and vegetable fats and oils.
 These products are distributed under well-known brand names such as Vigor, Leco, Danubio, Faixa Azul, Serrabella, Amélia, Franciscano, Carmelita e Mesa.

-Through the synergy and experience of JBS in exports of meat and hides, the existing export markets and dairy out of Brazil, such as cream cheese and curd, which are exported to Europe, Egypt, Angola, Cape Verde and Russia.
+Through association with JBS, which specializes in exports of meat and hides, the existing export markets various dairy products out of Brazil, such as cream cheese and curd, which are exported to Europe, Egypt, Angola, Cape Verde and Russia.

 Industrial units

 Vigor has 7 industrial plants located in 4 Brazilian states, they are São Paulo, Minas Gerais, Paraná and Goiás, the industrial plants are located in: